 First, it should be noted that individual retirement accounts (IRAs) have a specific limit on how much you can contribute in a given year.
-(For 2017, the limit is $5,500; if you’re age 50 or older, however, you can increase that amount by $1,000).
+(For 2018, the limit is $5,500; if you’re age 50 or older, however, you can increase that amount by $1,000).

 If your regular contributions exceed this limit, you may be subject to an annual 6% excess-contributions penalty tax.

 Restrictions on making withdrawals.

-Likewise, since the money in these accounts is intended for your retirement years, tapping the funds early, i.e., before you’re 59½, may result in a 10% penalty tax in addition to income taxes at ordinary rates.
+Likewise, since the money in these accounts is intended for your retirement years, tapping the funds early, i.e., before you’re 59½, may result in a 10% penalty tax in addition to ordinary income taxes.

 Required minimum distributions.

-In most cases, you will be required to start receiving distributions from your IRA by April 1 of the year after you turn 70½ (so celebrating your 70th birthday on January 1, 2014, would mean that you would turn 70½ on June 1, 2018.
-So you would have to start receiving required minimum distributions (RDMs) from your IRA by April 1, 2015).
+In most cases, you will be required to start receiving distributions from your IRA by April 1 of the year after you turn 70½ (so celebrating your 70th birthday on December 1, 2017, would mean that you would turn 70½ on June 1, 2018.
+So you would have to start receiving required minimum distributions (RDMs) from your IRA by April 1, 2019).

 If you’ve waited that long, however, you’ll most likely find yourself having to take two distributions in your first year, which may result in additional taxes, as your income will be larger than usual for that year.

 Once you start receiving required minimum distributions from your IRA, you’ll need to make sure of the following: